-A. keep track of what’s happening on-air (including regular links to podcast and streaming options).
-Our current concern in this regard is The Solid Time of Change (aka the 661 Greatest Records of the so-called Prog Rock era),
+A. keep track of what’s happening on-air (including regular links to podcast and streaming options),

 B. review some of our history, specifically Philip Random’s All Vinyl Countdown and Apocalypse (aka the 1,111 Greatest Records You’ve Probably Never Heard), which we’re revisiting one track at a time, one day at a time, for however long it takes.

 Download Randophonic podcasts via this archive.
 Stream Randophonic programs via our Mixcloud.
 Stay on top of day to day stuff via our Facebook.
 Youtube playlists etc can be found here.

 “Cool and wigged out raver from Devo‘s second album, Duty Now For The Future, which the experts tell me is, at the very least, their second best.
 And certainly wiser words have seldom been spoken than ‘duty now for the future’.
 Because the past is done and the present merely is, but the future – that’s where the wiggle is.
 Not black or white, not straight up and down – a stranger thing, hard to grab, impossible to hold down.
 Which was Devo in a nutshell circa 1979, exactly as strange as they needed to be.”
 (Philip Random)